Ionian Sea: History

 The sea is famous for the seafaring adventures of the Ancient Greek hero Odysseus, the warrior-king of the island of Ithaca.

 The Ionian Sea was regularly crossed since at least the 8th century BC, by ancient Greek colonizers who were establishing colonies in Italy.

 During the Roman period, it was the location of the Battle of Actium between Octavian and Mark Antony in 31 BC.

 A number of major naval engagements would be fought over the eastern section of the sea and its islands throughout the modern era, culminating in its control by the modern state of Greece.
-The western section of the Ionian sea was always controlled since the Middle Ages by the kingdom of the Two Sicilies and since 1861 by the Kingdom of Italy.
+The western section of the Ionian Sea has been controlled by Italy since 1861.